 Welcome back to Exploring FPGA Graphics.
 It’s time to turn our attention to drawing.
 Most modern computer graphics come down to drawing triangles and colouring them in.
-So, it seems fitting to begin our tour of drawing with triangles and the straight lines that form them.
-This post will implement Bresenham’s line algorithm in Verilog, creating lines, triangles, and even a cube (our first sort-of 3D graphics).
+So, it seems fitting to begin our drawing tour with triangles and the straight lines that form them.
+This post will implement Bresenham’s line algorithm in Verilog and create lines, triangles, and even a cube (our first sort-of 3D).

 Series Outline

-- FPGA Pong - race the beam to create the arcade classic
+- FPGA Pong - recreate the classic arcade on an FPGA

 Requirements